carthurs/CRIMSONGUI/README.md

 ## Running the built project inside Visual Studio
  - In order to run CRIMSON from Visual Studio (e.g. for debugging purposes) navigate to the CRIMSON build folder (`C:\CRIMSON\sb\CRIMSON-build`) and open the file named `CRIMSON` of the type "Microsoft Visual Studio Solution".
 This opens the CRIMSON core build project in Visual Studio.

  - Right-click on the node "CRIMSON" in Solution Explorer and select "Set as StartUp project"

 	![Visual studio image](./Documentation/Images/vs3.PNG "Set up for running")

- - You are now ready to run/debug CRIMSON from within Visual Studio.
+ - You are now ready to run/debug CRIMSON from within Visual Studio
+  - Ensure that the build type matches the build you created (recommended: `Release`) in the build type in the Visual Studio toolbar
+  - Click the "Local Windows Debugger" button with the green triangle to launch CRIMSON
+  - You may get pop-ups informing you that the project is out of date, and asking if you want to rebuild.
+Click "No"
+  - If you get a pop-up informing you that the debugging information is missing and asking if you want to continue, click "Yes"

 ## Adding flowsolver to your CRIMSON build
  - Run the flowsolver installer.